CubedNetwork/fabulously-optimized-wiki/update-instructions.md

 ### Minecraft Launcher (vanilla)

-1. Download [Fabulously Optimized Installer](https://download.fo/vanilla) and run it
+1. Download [Fabulously Forgified Installer](https://download.fo/vanilla) and run it
     * In most cases, you may also use the older version of the installer if you have it already.
     * Windows: Open the .exe file, click `More info` and then `Run anyway`.
     * macOS: See instructions below
     * Linux: Open the .appimage file and click `Run once` when prompted.
-3. Select preferred FO/Minecraft version and install
+3. Select preferred FF/Minecraft version and install
 4. Run Minecraft Launcher.
 You'll see the new installation, click PLAY.

 Note: you may now see a new file _paigaldaja_meta.json_ next to the installer.
 This is a configuration file that ensures smoother upgrades and remembers some of your install settings.